andrew/ultimate-awesome/README.md

 - [awesome-lego-mindstorms](https://github.com/Naramsim/awesome-lego-mindstorms) - A list of delightful MINDSTORMS software and resources.
 - [awesome-data-steward-resources](https://github.com/Nazeeefa/awesome-data-steward-resources) - A list of resources to learn about data stewardship.
 - [awesome-music-web3-nfts](https://github.com/neume-network/awesome-music-web3-nfts) - A awesome list of resources related to music, web3 & NFT tech.
+- [awesome-thai-osint](https://github.com/ninyawee/awesome-thai-osint) -  A curated list of amazingly awesome OSINT for Thai 😋.
 - [Feedback](https://github.com/OpenGenus/Feedback) - Places to get valuable feedback for your every awesome work.
 - [orm-awesome](https://github.com/oreillymedia/orm-awesome) - O'Reilly Awesome List.
 - [awesome-polywrap](https://github.com/polywrap/awesome-polywrap) - Polywrap is building a unified execution environment for the internet that is safe, open, and user-owned.
 Use Polywrap to create endlessly extensible software that runs anywhere.